romano-w/CaptionQA/README.md

   --output-dir data/eval/qa/360x_devmini_summarydebug \
   --limit 8 \
   --summary-jsonl data/eval/captioning/360x_devmini/preds.jsonl \
 --debug
 ```

 The summary file can be any JSON/JSONL rows with `{id, prediction}` and will be used whenever the ID matches the QA example ID or `<scene>_<clip>` derived from its video path.

 - **Latest results**: Full dev-mini runs with summary context land at Accuracy/F1 = **0.079** (normalized) under `data/eval/qa/360x_devmini_summary` and **0.155** for the forced-label prompt at `data/eval/qa/360x_devmini_summary_forceprompt`.
 Most predictions collapse to “photographing,” suggesting the current summaries overpower the question cues; treat these as a diagnostic baseline before iterating on summary length or prompt conditioning.
+A 60-question probe that used the sliced two-sentence summaries (`data/eval/qa/360x_devmini_summaryslice/summaries.jsonl`) and writes outputs to `data/eval/qa/360x_devmini_summaryslice60` reached Accuracy/F1 = **0.033**, so trimming alone is insufficient and we still need better prompts or per-window captioning.

 ### Known QA Issues (devmini)
 - 54 prior `<engine-unavailable>` outputs are gone after retrying frame sampling, so remaining <other> predictions are genuine semantic errors.
 - Dressing, operating phone, and speaking questions still map to “walking/standing” ~60% of the time even with expanded prompts; normalization only helps when the raw text contains an explicit action verb.
 - Pouring/housekeeping occasionally drift into `<other>` because references mention multi-step activities; review `data/eval/qa/360x_devmini/preds.jsonl` when tuning regexes or prompts.
+- Use `python3 scripts/analyze_qa_mismatches.py --preds data/eval/qa/360x_devmini/preds.jsonl --refs data/eval/qa/360x_devmini/refs.jsonl --top-k 5` to dump the most common raw predictions per TAL label where normalization failed.
+This surfaces phrases to target when expanding regexes.

 Latest progress + action items live in `docs/living_roadmap.md`.